-If you have bought a camera with a long range, 20 or 30 metres plus from someone and you are expecting it to work at that distance don't rely on quoted specs.
+If you have bought a camera with a long-range, 20 or 30 metres plus from someone and you are expecting it to work at that distance don't rely on quoted specs.
 IR range is pretty much made up and shouldn't be used as a guide to effective range.
 You could be trying to film too far away.
-Stand closer to the camera and see it you can see an image.
-Failing that you may be suffering voltage drop.
+Stand closer to the camera and see if you can see an image.
+Failing that you may be suffering a voltage drop.

 One of the most common problems experienced is voltage drop.
-When the IR illuminates the power requirement of the camera increases, if the cable run is too long or there isn't enough copper you will experience voltage drop.
-This could cause the camera to stop working all together.
+When the IR illuminates the power requirement of the camera increases, if the cable run is too long or there isn't enough copper you will experience a voltage drop.
+This could cause the camera to stop working altogether.
 It could also cause the camera to cycle on and off.
-The IR illuminates which causes the camera to switch off.
+The IR illuminates which cause the camera to switch off.
 The camera re-starts and works until the IR switches on again.
-You may also see image deterioration when voltage drop occurs.
-If you are using CAT5 cable to join the cameras to the DVR and power supply make sure you are using pure copper cable rather than CCA or copper clad aluminium.
+You may also see image deterioration when a voltage drop occurs.
+If you are using a CAT5 cable to join the cameras to the DVR and power supply make sure you are using a pure copper cable rather than CCA or copper-clad aluminium.
 Wire the cameras as per our guide to using CAT5 cable in CCTV.
-In particular make sure you use 3 pairs of wire for the 12 volt supply.
+In particular, make sure you use 3 pairs of wires for the 12-volt supply.

-Whilst you can't see the infra red light to the camera it is extremely bright and any surface close to the front of the camera can reflect the light back into the lens.
-Even if the surface is out of screen shot it can still reflect the IR.
+Whilst you can't see the infrared light in the camera it is extremely bright and any surface close to the front of the camera can reflect the light back into the lens.
+Even if the surface is out of the screenshot it can still reflect the IR.
 If you can't move the camera try zooming it in more so you narrow the field of view.
 Light pollution from other sources can also cause white areas to appear on the screen.
 Vandal dome cameras are particularly prone to corruption from external light sources.

-Well it will do.
+Well, it will do.
 The glass is a reflective surface and is right in front of the camera.
-The infra red will bounce off the glass straight into the lens causing the camera to dazzle it's self.
+The infrared will bounce off the glass straight into the lens causing the camera to dazzle itself.
 It's a bit like taking a flash photograph in front of a window at night.

-When the infra red switches on the camera draws more current.
+When the infrared switches on the camera draw more current.
 If your power supply is not powerful enough this extra current draw could cause problems.
-Also make sure you have not exceeded the recommended cable run length and that the cable is substantial enough.
-Voltage drops along the length of the cable and the thinner the cross sectional area of the cable the more this happens.
+Also, make sure you have not exceeded the recommended cable run length and that the cable is substantial enough.
+Voltage drops along the length of the cable and the thinner the cross-sectional area of the cable the more this happens.

 This isn't an exhaustive list of problems encountered at night but it covers the most common ones.